levoxtrip/PKB/docs/topics/feel.md

 ### Eating
 When I don't eat enough my body gets stressed

 ## Surrender
 What is not servicing you let it go

 you are on a path of experience for the purpose of your own growth and evolution and healing.

+The voice in your head.
+The voice is something we listen to and think that it is us.
+But that voice is not you.
+You are the observer of the voice.
+You are not the thought because you are watching it.

+Something that you are watching not something that you are.

+When something comes into you that disturbes you you need to let go and pass it through you.
+When a problem show up and your mind starts with chatter the first reaction is to lean away form it and relax into awareness.

+Every moment of life is a spiritual experience.

+You are causing the vast majority of you problems due to your mental reaction.
+Lean away from the mess that the mind is doing.
+Of overexagerating, overexemplifing.

+We have gone to the mind. and said i'm not ok. how does everything need to be to be ok.
+We are trying to create that sitation.
+It doesnt work but we dont know it jet.
+We try to create situations that make us think we gonna be ok.
+And we things are changing and they don't match that model.
+We get scared.

+Fear is a thing.
+It's another object in the universe that you are capable exeprencing.
+You either can push it away and avoid it or you can let go and let i go right through you.

+Life is a natural unfolding of reality.
+You are suppose to harmonise and work with it.
+And not give up.

+See if that voice that you are watching is actually helpful.

+Remove the thorn you have inside of you.
+Disturbance is gonna show you the thorn you are having.
+What is happening is irritating the thorn.
+Something happens outside.
+Deal with the disturbance this is how you remove the thorn.
+The fact something outside is stimulating the disturbance inside of you you uncovered somthing inside of you that needs to come out.

+We need to use our problems as a way through the spiritual path.
+You should be exicited about your problem.
+Because they are an opportunity to see what is going on inside of you.
+What do i do when i feel disturbance?
+I relax.

+Look at your disturbances and see what your disturbances try to tell us about ourselves.
+The disturbances are you heart that something is wrong in side of you you want to get it out.
+How do you get it out?
+You relax behind it.

 ## Struggles